SchumacherFM/Anonygento/README.md

 Other modules for Magento
 -------------------------

-There is https://github.com/integer-net/Anonymizer but is has several limitations.
+There is https://github.com/integer-net/Anonymizer but it has several limitations.

 Licence